vives-devbit/mlops4ecm-workshops/edge-deployment/01-first-steps-with-ollama/README.md

-## 🧪 Lab 01 – First Steps with OLAMA
+## 🧪 Lab 01 – First Steps with Ollama

 > Run your first LLM and vision models on a ROCK 5B embedded device.
 Then compare to GPU inference on a server.
 Discover the limits of local AI execution and get familiar with prompt-based interactions.